Kanyi Estate AB

 Kanyi is a small, two-hectare estate located in Embu County, owned and managed by Mukami Mugo (pictured above).
 The farm sits at 1,700 meters above sea level in the foothills of the extinct volcano, Mt Kenya.
 The area is defined by its bright red, nutrient-rich, volcanic soil and cool climate, both of which contribute to the outstanding quality of the coffees produced on this farm.

 Mukami inherited Kanyi from her parents, who first purchased and planted the land with coffee in the 1960s.
 At the time of planting they chose the SL-28 and SL-34 varieties that are commonly found in central Kenya, specifically because they produce a high-quality flavour profile.
-Mukami has also planted a small amount of Riuru 11, a hardier, hybrid that is popular among farmers for its potential for high yields and disease resistance.
+Mukami has also planted a small amount of Ruiru 11, a hardier, hybrid that is popular among farmers for its potential for high yields and disease resistance.
 The varieties are harvested and processed together, as separation is challenging to achieve during the busy harvest period.

 In 2000, Mukami built a small wet mill – or factory, as they are called in Kenya – on her land.
 This facility enables her to process and dry the crop onsite, rather than selling fresh, whole cherry to the local Farmers’ Society Cooperative.
 By processing the coffee independently, Mukami is able to control every step of production directly – from farming, to harvesting, processing, drying and sale – ensuring the full potential of her crop is achieved in terms of quality and sale price.
 The resulting coffee lots reflect the incredible amount of hard work and attention to managing every single variable that influences quality.